Child Labor - Facts About Child Labour

 Some 'Number Crunching'

-Now as we got cleared with the definition of ‘Child Labor’, I would like to post some statistics about child labor, which I gathered from different sources, and specially the UNICEF website.
+Now as we know the definition of ‘Child Labor’, I would like to post some statistics about child labor, which I gathered from different sources, and specially the UNICEF website.

 3. Millions of children are engaged in various types of work that are simply unacceptable, as they are really dangerous, hazardous and catastrophic.
 These types of work include: